Skein lasagna modules for 2-handlebodies: Introduction

 It is shown in \cite{MWW} that, when $W=B^4$, the invariant $\Sz(W; L)$ recovers the Khovanov-Rozansky homology $\KhRN(L)$, and $\S_b(W; L)=0$ for $b > 0$.
 While computing blob homology in general is rather daunting, the skein lasagna module $\Sz(W; L)$ has a relatively simple definition.
 Our goal here is to describe $\Sz(W; L)$ for a large class of non-trivial $4$-manifolds $W$ and links $L \subset \del W$.

 Precisely, we will be concerned with {\em $2$-handlebodies}, that is, four-dimensional manifolds $W$ obtained from $B^4$ by attaching $n$ $2$-handles.
-A Kirby diagram for such a manifold consists of a framed link $K \subset S^3$.
-For every homology class $\alpha \in H_2(W) \cong \Z^n$, we define the {\em cabled Khovanov-Rozansky homology} $\cKhRNa(K)$ as the direct sum of the Khovanov-Rozansky homologies of an infinite collection of cables of $K$, divided by a certain equivalence relation.
+A Kirby diagram for such a manifold consists of a framed, $n$-component link $K \subset S^3$.
+For every homology class $\alpha \in H_2(W;\Z) \cong \Z^n$, we define the {\em cabled Khovanov-Rozansky homology} $\cKhRNa(K)$ as the direct sum of the Khovanov-Rozansky homologies of an infinite collection of cables of $K$, modulo a certain equivalence relation.
 (The exact definition is given in Section~\ref{sec:cabled}.)

 The skein lasagna module naturally decomposes according to the relative homology classes of lasagna fillings:

 Our main result is the following.